Business entities in Kenya

 - The Kenya private limited company (also known as a limited liability company) is the type of business entity most commonly used for Kenya business setup by both local and foreign entrepreneurs;

-- A Kenya LLC requires a minimum of 2 shareholders, 1 of whom must be Kenyan by birth and two directors of any nationality and who can be living outside of Kenya;
+- A Kenya LLC requires a minimum of 1 director and 1 shareholder of any nationality and who can be living outside of Kenya;

 - In accordance with the Kenya Companies Act, there is no minimum share capital requirement when setting up a company in Kenya.
 However, foreigners wishing to relocate to Kenya by obtaining an entrepreneur visa are required to show that they have (or will) invest at least US$100,000 in the company;

 - After business setup in Kenya, all companies are required to i) register for tax with the Kenya Revenue Authority and ii) prepare financial statements, which must always be audited.